SameehaFirdaus/AI-Number-Guessing-Game/README.md

 # AI Number Guessing Game

 ## Description
 This is a simple AI-powered number guessing game implemented in Python.
-The AI attempts to guess a number you are thinking of between 1 & 100 using a binary search approach.
+The AI attempts to guess the number you are thinking of between 1 & 100 using a binary search approach.
 You provide feedback on whether the AI's guess is correct, too high, or too low, and it will adjust its guess accordingly.

 ## How It Works
 1. You think of a number between 1 and 100.